1 Getting Started with Data in R

 1.1.1 Installing R and RStudio

-Note about RStudio Server or RStudio Cloud: If your instructor has provided you with a link and access to RStudio Server or RStudio Cloud, then you can skip this section.
-We do recommend after a few months of working on RStudio Server/Cloud that you return to these instructions to install this software on your own computer though.
+Note about RStudio Server or Posit (formerly RStudio) Cloud: If your instructor has provided you with a link and access to RStudio Server or Posit Cloud, then you can skip this section.
+We do recommend after a few months of working on RStudio Server/Posit Cloud that you return to these instructions to install this software on your own computer though.

 You will first need to download and install both R and RStudio (Desktop version) on your computer.
 It is important that you install R first and then install RStudio.